Hawaonline/SampleTracker/CONTRIBUTING.md

 ## Code Style

 Please maintain a consistent coding style throughout the project.
 Follow existing code patterns, indentation, and naming conventions.

-## License

-By contributing to this project, you agree that your contributions will be licensed under the project's [License Name].
-See the [LICENSE.md](link-to-license-file) file for details.

 ## Acknowledgments